 - It Came Upon a Midnight Clear

 - Joy to the World!
 The Lord is Come

 - Silent Night, Holy Night

 - The First Noel

-I’ve included each song as a jpg to make it easy to print them in whatever size you need for your specific project.
+You’ll find each song as a jpg at the link above to make it easy to print them in whatever size you need for your specific project.